-- 4. A description of at least three (3) similar projects completed by the bidder within the past three (3) years.
-Include references with contact information for each. - 5.
-Qualifications, background and experience of the project director and other staff proposed to work on the project. - 6.
-A general description of the techniques, approaches and methods to be used in completing each of the Requirements outlined in Section II, Statement of Work, for either or both A) Workforce Planning; and/or B) Classification and Compensation. - 7.
-A description of the chronology for completing the work, including a time line and deadlines for each task. - 8.
-A detailed cost proposal, including any travel costs and other expenses.
-Please itemize your bids with a total amount not-to-exceed for either or both A) Workforce Planning and/or B) Classification/Compensation Study.
-Include the applicable Conclusion Reports and Meetings for each.
-Bidders must submit Attachment A: Itemized Cost Proposal electronically in native .xlsx format per instructions below.
+- 11. A detailed cost proposal, including any travel costs and other expenses.
+Bidders must submit Attachment K: Itemized Cost Proposal electronically in native .xlsx format per instructions below.
+Portions of the optional components are highlighted in orange and can be left blank if not offered in your current system.
 If necessary, Vendors' travel expenses will be reimbursed in accordance with the public Travel and Business-Related Expense Policy.
 It is unlawful for any person engaged in business within this state to sell or use any article or product as a "loss leader" as defined in Section 17030 of the Business and Professions Code.
 As the State Bar may award a contract based on the initial offer, a bidder should make its initial offer on the most favorable terms available.
-The State Bar reserves the right, however, to have discussions with those bidders falling within a competitive range, and to request revised pricing offers from them and to make an award or conduct negotiations thereafter. - 9.
+The State Bar reserves the right, however, to have discussions with those bidders falling within a competitive range, and to request revised pricing offers from them and to make an award or conduct negotiations thereafter. - 12.
 A written acknowledgement of the acceptance of the Contracting Requirements set forth in section IV of this RFP.
 Specific terms may be reserved for future negotiation, but must be clearly identified and reasons given for the reservation.